Friday, September 8, 2023

 Photo by Nathan Eaton

 Of all the things that might be mistaken for a meteor in a night sky photo, aircraft are usually the easiest to exclude.
-We have four things going for us in identifying when that streak of light is an aircraft:
+We have a number of things going for us in identifying when that streak of light is an aircraft:

 • they most often have multiple lights so on close inspection the streak is actually multiple streaks,